mrunalik/hashnode-backup/ckjh0cxay0bp5h4s1fvmwhm2e.md

-## Send Welcome email to user on creating an account using gmail in Laravel.
+## Send Welcome email to users on creating an account using gmail in Laravel.

 **1) Set up laravel project using below command.**
 ```